HumanLearning2021/HumanLearningApp/hl_pitch.md

 > click on "Fruits"

-He can now choose between 3 learning modes.
+He can now choose between 3 learning modes to learn at an adapted difficulty.
-Presentation mode allows him to match pictures against an exact copy.
-This is the easiest mode.
-Representation mode allows him to match pictures against a representative of its category.
-Evaluation mode allows him to evaluate his knowledge of a given dataset.
-He chooses representation mode, because he already knows some things about fruits.
+Let's say he wants to learn in representation mode.

 > click on "REPRESENTATION"

-// TODO continue
-Now let's say I am an instructor.
-What I want is to create and manage datasets for my students to learn on.
-For this, I need administrator privileges, and so need to login as such.

-_goes on to login_

-_goes to dataset overview, click on dataset to manage_

- _goes in datasets overview, select the good dataset, first add a new picture from the storage, then go check to see if the picture has been added.
-There is also the picture that should not be in this dataset, delete it._

- Nice, now it is perfect !
-My students can go back to learning with the improved dataset.
+He can now match pictures to their representative, and improve his understanding of the concept of fruits.

+> match 3 pictures, slowly.
+1 right, 1 wrong, 1 right.

+### Admin mode

+Now let's say I am Bob, and I would like to help little Patrick recognize a new type of apple.

+Let me take a picture of this new apple.

+> click on [...], then "Add new picture"

+I want to use the camera

+> click on "USE CAMERA"

+I take the picture

+> click on "TAKE A PICTURE"

+I select the correct category

+> click on "SELECT THE CATEGORY", choose "Apple"

+And voilà!
+Patrick can now learn to recognize this new type of apple.